 Generally built an empire that's still running 10000 years after his death despite pretty much every single citizen with even a modicum of power being either too stupid to imagine demons exist, stupid enough to know they exist and make deals with them anyhow, or literally mind-shattered insane.

 Ciaphas Cain has an element of this trope as well.
 Everyone else can't wait to rush off into battle with the latest horrifying enemy, but he wants to save his own skin.

 "In an hour of Darkness, a blind man is the best guide.
 In an age of Insanity, look to the madman to show the way."
 This saying has been part of the game's lore since the Rogue Trader days.

 BattleTech: saKhan Connor Rood is this for his Clan, Ice Hellion.
 While the rest of his Clan and his Khan are all Leeroy Jenkins, Connor actually takes his time to think and make some use practical and pragmatic decisions to save whats left of his Clan, when they are getting stomped by Clan Jade Falcon, and Hell's Horses.

-In the World of Darkness and its spiritual successor the New World of Darkness you can take the "sleepwalker" merit, which makes you this.
-Everyone around you sees a werewolf transform, panics, and remembers it as a dog, sees a Vampire bits someone and dismisses it as teenagers making out, and has a Weirdness Censor so strong that magic actually unravels itself in their presence (and then they forget it).
-You, however, a literally the only person you know mentally capable of adding two ones and getting two instead of one.
+In the Old World of Darkness and its spiritual successor the New World of Darkness you can take merits which make you this.
+Everyone around you sees a werewolf transform, panics, and remembers it as a dog, sees a Vampire bite someone and dismisses it as teenagers making out, and has a Weirdness Censor so strong that magic actually unravels itself in their presence (and then they forget it).
+You, however, are literally the only person you know mentally capable of adding two ones and getting two instead of one.

-Note that, this being the World of Darkness, this... doesn't usually work out very well for the people with the merit.
+Note that, this being the Worlds of Darkness, this... doesn't usually work out very well for the people with the merit.